sudiptasish/jvm-monitor/README.md

 ![Alt Text](./_images/panel.png)

-* Select Option: List down all the available Memory Pools.
+1. **Select Option**: List down all the available Memory Pools.
 The main panel will display the memory usage of the pool selected from the drop down.
-* Duration: Displays the time span during which the memory usage will be displayed.
+1. **Duration**: Displays the time span during which the memory usage will be displayed.
 Default span is 1, that means the chart will display the memory usage for last [800 / (40 / 1) * 4] = 80 seconds (approx), [4 = default delay (seconds)].
 Selecting span 400 (max) will show the graph for a period of [800 / (40 / 400) * 4] = 32,000 seconds (approx 9 hrs)
 The general formula is Time Span = [800 / (40 / d) * s].
 Where d = Duration.
 S = Graph Delay (in seconds).
-* Axis Color: Selecting a color will change the X and Y Axis color
+1. **Axis Color**: Selecting a color will change the X and Y Axis color
-* Graph Color: Selecting a color will change the graph color.
+1. **Graph Color**: Selecting a color will change the graph color.
-* Graph delay:	Specifies the delay (in seconds) between consecutive points.
+1. **Graph delay**:	Specifies the delay (in seconds) between consecutive points.
-* Stroke Level: Specifies the stroke level (thickness) of the Graph Line.
+1. **Stroke Level**: Specifies the stroke level (thickness) of the Graph Line.
 Drop Down will be disabled if Duration goes beyond 40.
-* Dynamic Axis: Selecting this will reduce the Y axis span to get a closer detail of the values.
+1. **Dynamic Axis**: Selecting this will reduce the Y axis span to get a closer detail of the values.
-* Show X: Specify whether to show X Lines.
+1. **Show X**: Specify whether to show X Lines.
-* Show Y: Specify whether to show Y Lines.
+1. **Show Y**: Specify whether to show Y Lines.
-* Fill G:	Selecting this will start filling the graph.
+1. **Fill G**:	Selecting this will start filling the graph.
 Check box will be disabled if Duration goes beyond 40.
-* Pause: Clicking on which will pause the main graph
+1. **Pause**: Clicking on which will pause the main graph
-* Resume: Clicking on which will restart the main graph (will plot the intermediate points as well during which the graph was stopped).
+1. **Resume**: Clicking on which will restart the main graph (will plot the intermediate points as well during which the graph was stopped).
-* Persist D: Persist the Graph Data to CSV file.
+1. **Persist D**: Persist the Graph Data to CSV file.

 Bubble Data will show the current value of Y with respect to X on Mouse Move on main Graph Panel.